Wilto/wilto-makes-food/_src/articles/sourdough-starter.md

 By morning you should have a much more voluminous, foamy blob, fit for baking.
 You can test for said baking-readiness by dropping a spoonful of it into water: if it floats, you’re good to go.
 If not, give it a little more time.

 Some recipes will call for turning a portion of it into a [hard starter](https://www.theperfectloaf.com/baking-sourdough-bread-stiff-starter/) and going from there.
 Some recipes will just have you chuck the entire full-strength levain into your dough, or repeat a feeding cycle with a portion of it, but mix it into the dough before it’s up to full strength.
 The former, a “mature starter,” will give you a sharper, more sour sourdough; the latter, a “young starter,” will give you a more subtle flavor.
-Both are good, because like, it’s bread—bread is great.
+Both are good, because like, it’s bread.
+Bread is _good_.

 Personally though, I like my sourdoughs like I like my cheeses and my [Kongs](https://www.mariowiki.com/Funky_Kong).
 So, one last tip: you can tell when your levain is at the peak of maturity by letting it rise in a glass container.
 Once you see streaks of dough on the inside of the glass, _just_ above the surface of the levain: its slow collapse has begun.
 That means a strong, funky sourdough.
-If you’re noticing this with your starter in the fridge while making yourself a sandwich, it means you blanked on your last feeding—time to refresh your starter.
+If you’re noticing this with your starter in the fridge while making yourself a sandwich—time to refresh your starter.

 ### I Think It Died?